SUMMARY – BIOS, UEFI, and System Boot Architecture – v1.0.0

 • Always enable Secure Boot on supported systems.

-• Keep firmware updated from trusted vendor sources.
+• Keep the firmware updated from trusted vendor sources.

 Framework Alignment

-• Supports NIST Cybersecurity Framework (Protect function) by securing system startup.
+• Supports the NIST Cybersecurity Framework (Protect function) by securing the system startup.

 • Aligns with system hardening best practices for endpoint protection.